mgiuliani/webrtc-video-chat/README.md

 Please note that this project is no longer actively maintained, and many of the dependencies are far out of date, specifically around SignalR.

-Up to date WEBRTC documentation can be found at:
+Up to date WebRTC documentation can be found at:

 https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API